Kulbartsch/AStaticWebSiteGenerator/README.md

 This tool will generate new HTML code, which -- of course -- may contain dynamic code.

-Note: This is under development but usable.
+Note: This is under development, but what's not.

+## Why should I use it

+You like to create websites, and you want to have the freedom to build and use html the way you like it and don't want

 ## Features